zamper123456/zamper123456/README.md

-its a automated selenium project to pull data from webpage ui elements
+its a webscrapping project to pull data online using webpage ui elements using selenium in python